JulianFP/project-W/doc/connect_runner_backend.rst

       .quit

 The runner is now removed and the token is therefore now revoked.
-Next you probably want to recreate that runner to get a new Token.
+Next you probably want to recreate that runner to get a new token.
 Refer to :ref:`get_a_runner_token-label` for how to do that.